 - In order to be successful in this program, applicants must have basic computer literacy.
 An acceptable computer skill level would include the ability to use word processing and communication software.
 Educational interaction in this program depends on these basic computer skills and medical laboratory assistants work with laboratory and hospital information systems.
 It is the student's responsibility to ensure adequacy of these skills prior to program admission.

-- A keyboarding/data entry speed of 30 wpm net or better is required.
-Applicants will be required to complete a program determined keyboarding assessment (available at SAIT for a minimal fee) prior to admission to the program.
+- A keyboarding/data entry speed of 30 words per minute (wpm) net or better is required.
+Applicants will be required to complete a program-specific keyboarding assessment (available at SAIT for a minimal fee) prior to admission to the program.

 - Students who experience success in this program have the following characteristics: